semo21/ClickerGame/Development Log.md

   - Found the source of errors and resolved.
   - New error found but can start game.
   - Added UISettings data asset for handling assets in the editor.

+### 08.21.25.

+- Found serious fault in soource code -- cause of game malfunctioning.
+  - Made a plan to fix it.
+    - It's from refactoring -- I missed some core codes when write some classes.